 - grimace (reflex)

-Pediatricians recommend that you breastfeed your baby for the first year of life, and women are encouraged to start feeding as soon as possible after delivery.
+Doctors recommend that you breastfeed your baby for the first year of life.
+Women are encouraged to start feeding as soon as possible after delivery.
 Breast milk is the optimal food for your baby.

 Some of the many benefits of breast milk include: